open-voice-interoperability/website/site/content/voice_interoperability_form/_index.md

 title: Voice Agent Interoperability Workshop
 image: /img/ovn-open-voice-network-about-ai-voice-assistance_optimized.jpg
 subtitle: >-
-  The Open Voice Network (OVN) solicits presentation proposals for an online workshop on the interoperability of voice applications.
+  The Open Voice Network (OVN) will host an online workshop for chosen presenters to discuss the interoperability of voice applications.
 description: >-
   <strong>Perceived problem:</strong> voice applications on different platforms
   cannot easily communicate and share data.
 For example, a shopping application